sergiomtzlosa/docker-qiskit/README.md

 ```

-On both Dockerfiles (dev and prod), you can set your QISKIT IBM API Key on QISKIT_API_TOKEN variable.
+On both Dockerfiles (dev and prod), you can set your QISKIT IBM API Key on QISKIT_API_TOKEN variable (OPTIONAL).

 Run the image with docker-compose command: